 - that they are Institutions for Occupational Retirement Provision 'IORPs' (the EU term for occupational pension schemes)

-- that they are required to comply with Directive 2003/41/EC on the activities and supervision of institutions for occupational retirement provision ('the IORP Directive')
+- that they are required to comply with EU Directive 2016/2341 on the activities and supervision of institutions for occupational retirement provision ('the IORP II Directive')

-- that they are subject to regulation in the UK in accordance with the IORP Directive
+- that they are subject to regulation in the UK in accordance with the IORP II Directive

 The Pensions Regulator is unable to provide certification of the above information for individual schemes.
 However, the letter below can be provided to the relevant authority as part of a claim relating to a scheme with more than one member.
 The letter provides a link to EIOPA’s public register of IORPs in order for the authority to verify a UK scheme's IORP status and provides details of further evidence that a scheme can provide to show that it is registered as an occupational pension scheme.